midnight-sway-atomic-admin/Midnight-Sway-Atomic/.config/recorder/README.txt

 A simple screen-and-audio, or screen-only, or audio-only recorder for Fedora Sway Atomic.

-N.B.: there is currently a Firefox bug -- not a bug in the app -- that occurs when privacy.resistFingerprinting in about:config is set to true: pure audio recorded by the app will be heavily distorted if it is music; speech audio is not affected.
-So when you need to record a song with the audio only mode, you must temporarily set privacy.resistFingerprinting to false.
+Note: there is currently a Firefox bug -- not a bug in the app -- that occurs when privacy.resistFingerprinting in about:config is set to true: pure audio recorded by the app will be heavily distorted if it is music; speech audio is not affected.
+So when you need to record a song with the audio-only mode, you must temporarily set privacy.resistFingerprinting to false.

 To use the app: